 Left to Right: Paul Ruben, Mary Robson, Debaran Kelso, Nan Evans (seated)

 KPTZ’s Nature Now presents eclectic and authentically local news, insights and observations about the natural world around us.
 Anything that grabs the attention of the Nature Now team can be heard on these weekly shows: birds and bees, flowers and trees, the weather and the stars – everything from microscopic Salish Sea plankton to ecosystem dynamics in a changing world.
-Listen at noon on Wednesdays, 5:00 pm on Thursdays and 11:30 am on Saturdays.
+Listen at 12:30pm on Wednesdays and repeating Saturdays, as well as most Thursdays at 5:30pm.

 Every member of the Nature Now team is fascinated by the wonders of the natural world around us, is endlessly curious, hungry for new knowledge, and loves to share these passions with KPTZ listeners.